-Corruption trial for former Ohio House speaker enters closing arguments
+Corruption trial for former Ohio House Speaker enters closing arguments

-The corruption trial of Larry Householder entered closing arguments Tuesday, two and a half years after the former Ohio Speaker of the House was arrested and implicated in a $60 million bribery scheme.
+The corruption trial of Larry Householder entered closing arguments Tuesday, two and a half years after the former Speaker of the Ohio House of Representatives was arrested and implicated in a $60 million bribery scheme.

-Prosecutors allege that Householder orchestrated a broad scheme funded by the utility company FirstEnergy Corp. to win the state speakership, shore up House allies and pass legislation friendly to the company.
-That includes a $1.3 billion, taxpayer-funded bailout for the company’s nuclear power plants.
+Prosecutors allege that Householder orchestrated a broad scheme funded by the utility company FirstEnergy Corp. to win the state Speakership, shore up House allies and pass legislation friendly to the company.
+That included a $1.3 billion, taxpayer-funded bailout for the company’s nuclear power plants.

 Lobbyist and former Ohio GOP Chairman Matt Borges is also standing trial in the case.
 He is accused of attempting to bribe an operative working against the bailout legislation.